Skip to content

 What is the cost to play Developmental/Rep soccer?

-The cost to play Developmental/Rep soccer is approximately $500to $800.
+The cost to play Developmental/Rep soccer is approximately $800 to $1000.
 The price is determined by how much team sponsorship and how much fundraising the team is willing to commit to.
 On average teams try to find $1500 in sponsorship.